abel-oye/vue-fullpage/README.md

 #### moveNext
  Move to the next page

+#### setDisabled
+ Change the value of disabled.
+A value of true disables move

 #### $upadte
 Update the dom structure,for example `v-for` and `v-if` Affect the number of pages, need to manually call `$update`